-- Child Tax Credit (providing you are not also entitled to working tax credit and have an annual gross income of no more than £16,190)
+- Child tax credit (provided you are not also entitled to working tax credit) and have an annual gross income of no more than £16,190

-- Working Tax Credit run on, paid for four weeks after you stop qualifying for Working Tax Credit
+- Working tax credit run-on, which is paid for 4 weeks after you stop qualifying for working tax credit

 Children qualify in their own right if: